Sawmill Trailhead to Macks Peak | Spring Mts. NV

 Ascending a High Ridge Just Beyond Macks Peak

-The question for today: Before going off trail and ascending the 500ft ridge to the bluff, had I still been on the Mud Springs trail?
+The question for today: Before going off trail and ascending the 500ft ridge to the bluff, had I still been on the Mud Springs Loop Trail?
 Unlikely.
 Too close to the base of Macks Peak and too high in elevation.
-I likely missed the Mud Springs Loop earlier at the “R3d” Trail marker.
+I likely missed the Mud Springs Loop Trail earlier at the “R3d” Trail marker.

 Unmarked Trail East of Macks Peak Well Worth the Discovery!

-In all, it’s a very beautiful trail and potentially an alternate route from the Lee Canyon area to Cold Creek with spectacular panoramic views to the East.
+In all, it’s a very beautiful trail and potentially an alternate route from the Lee Canyon area to the Town of Cold Creek with spectacular panoramic views to the East.

 Summary